CDLUC3/dmsp_backend_prototype/README.md

 - Schemas - the definition of the available data (e.g. a contributor or an answer to a DMP question) and what actions can be performed on that data
   - Queries - actions that can be taken to retrieve different types of data.
 GraphQL is extremely flexible and allows the caller to define exactly what portions of the data they want the query to return.
   - Mutations - actions that can be taken to create, modify or delete different types of data.
-- Resolvers - an intermediary that receives the incoming query or mutation request and performs authoriation checks and basic validation before passing the request off to a model.
+- Resolvers - an intermediary that receives the incoming query or mutation request and performs authorization checks and basic validation before passing the request off to a model.
 - Models - encapsulate the business logic that performs queries and mutations on data.
 The models understand where the data lives and how to interact with it.
 - Data Sources - lower level logic that allows models to interact with data (e.g. a MySQL database, DynamoDB database, external API, etc.)